Video shows cop kneeling on Wisconsin student’s neck

 The school district initially placed Guetschow on paid leave.
 He resigned from his part-time security job with the school on Tuesday, the Milwaukee Journal Sentinel reported.

-In his resignation letter, Guetschow complained that the school district has not supported him and that the incident has placed a heavy burden on his family.
+In his resignation letter, Guetschow complained the school district has not supported him and that the incident has placed a heavy burden on his family.

-The district told the newspaper that it would not provide any additional details and did not respond to messages left by The Associated Press on Saturday.
-Kenosah police, in a statement, said Guetschow is still employed by the department.
+The district told the newspaper it would not provide any additional details and did not respond to messages left by The Associated Press on Saturday.
+Kenosha police, in a statement, said Guetschow is still employed by the department.

 “We continue our investigation, paying careful attention to the entire scope of the incident,” the statement said.
 “We have no further update at this time.”